10 things that shaped the art market in 2019

 In 2017, the International Contemporary Art Fair, or FIAC, recorded no less than 73,910 visitors in 5 days, compared with 72,500 in 2018.
 However, it was its 46th edition that would break this record, with a total of 74,580 attendees.
 Despite rumours of a flagging French art market, Jennifer Flay, president of the FIAC, stated that the Paris market is ‘increasingly attractive’ in a market dominated by New York, London and Hong Kong.
 For the FIAC 2019, 199 galleries from 28 countries exhibited at the Grand Palais, including an Iranian gallery and one from Sub-Saharan Africa for the first time.

-2. The Louvre pyramid transformed under the expert eye of street artist JR
+#2 The Louvre pyramid was transformed under the expert eye of street artist JR

 For the Louvre Pyramid’s 30th anniversary last March, Jean-René, or JR, revealed a new (under)side to it in an incredible trompe l’oeil entitled Le secret de la grande Pyramide (the great Pyramid’s secret).

-In 2016, the french street artist made the glass monument disappear/ performed a brilliant disappearing act on the glass monument.
+In 2016, the french street artist performed a brilliant disappearing act on the glass monument.
 This time, he chose to reveal its hidden secret; its foundations, buried for thousands of years.
-To do so, he designed an enormous photographic collage (his largest to date): the entire Napoleonic court was covered over, including the fountains and mini Pyramids.
+To do so, he designed an enormous photographic collage (his largest to date).
+The entire Napoleonic court was covered over, including the fountains and mini Pyramids.
 It was a mammoth task, to which 400 volunteers devoted themselves over 3 days, cutting, placing and gluing 2,000 strips of paper to create this monumental collaborative work.

 Going, going, gone!
 On the 3rd October 2019, Banksy’s satirical Devolved Parliament painting was sold for the modest sum of £9.9 million.
 The identity of the new owner of this immense dystopian painting, measuring 2.5 by 4.2m, has not yet been disclosed.
 Organised by Sotheby’s (London) this sale is doubly controversial, firstly due to the author’s status as a street artist.
 That his work could be sold for millions is inconceivable for those who view street art as free and accessible to all – and complicated further when the artist himself wasn’t even the recipient of the money.
 Secondly, in the current climate of Brexit, the painting is incredibly politically engaged, as with many in the art market in 2019.
 Indeed, it depicts British MPs as chimpanzees!
 Not everyone appreciated this cynical metaphor.